 - For Psychology Ph.D.
 McNair Prospective Students: due to the high volume of application fee requests, please refer to the Psychology McNair Webpage for information on how to obtain a possible departmental application fee grants.

 McNair Scholars are eligible for the University’s Professional Education Diversity Fellowship.
 This fellowship is intended to assist professional degree programs in promoting a diversity of views, experiences, and ideas through the recruitment and support of academically excellent students with diverse ethnic, racial, economic, and educational backgrounds and experiences.

 We ask that you make reservations at least one month prior to the desired date of your visit.
-Once you complete the form, we will send you a confirmation email.
+We will thereafter send an invitation to have your students register so we will be able to provide further instructions, as well as share pertinent materials and information that will assist your visit.
+Once you complete the form, we will send you an email confirmation.